Rabbit Hole Hay's Blog

 The first California case was reported in May of 2020 in Palm Springs (Riverside county), where a jackrabbit died from RHDV2 according to the California Department of Fish and Wildlife.
 Since May, there have been more cases of both wild and domestic rabbit deaths.
 Here is the latest from California Department of Food & Agriculture:

-Disease has been detected in domestic and/or wild rabbits in twenty-four California counties - considered endemic in those counties
+Disease has been detected in domestic and/or wild rabbits in twenty-seven California counties - it is considered endemic in those counties

 CDFA taking limited regulatory action

-Medgene Labs (Brookings, SD) received Emergency Use authorization from the United States Department of Agriculture’s Center for Veterinary Biologics (CVB) for their experimental vaccine for prevention of Rabbit Hemorrhagic Disease Virus serotype 2 (RHDV2).
-The new vaccine is a killed recombinant vaccine which is authorized as a two-dose series, with the second dose given 21 days after the first.
+Medgene Labs (Brookings, SD) continues to offer their Rabbit Hemorrhagic Disease Virus serotype 2 (RHDV2) vaccine to California veterinarians under a USDA conditional license.
+This vaccine is a killed recombinant vaccine which is authorized as a two-dose initial series, with the second dose given 21 days after the first.
 Rabbit owners should contact their private veterinarian if they are interested in vaccination for RHD.
-Veterinarians may contact Medgene Labs at info@medgenelabs.com for information about obtaining RHD vaccine."
+Veterinarians may contact Medgene Labs at info@medgenelabs.com for information about obtaining RHD vaccine.”

 Click here to view a detailed list of California counties affected domestic vs wild and the date on which it was discovered.